 According to this article about cool Facebook tricks, 80 percent of consumers are more likely to trust a local business if it has positive Facebook reviews.
 And consumers can search for local businesses on Facebook Professional Services now, where the business’ star rating will appear in the search results.

 Putting reviews on product pages is the way to go.
-Not only has it been proven to increase review volume by 324 percent, but it can also increase product coverage and the profile of the website.
+Not only has it been proven to increase review volume by 324 percent, but it can also increase product coverage as well as website traffic and conversions.

 Negative reviews are tricky.
 On one hand, one negative review can damage a young business.
 On the other hand, consumers don’t always trust a business’s reviews if they’re all positive.
 Still, negative reviews do come at a cost.
 Negative reviews can cause four out of five consumers to reverse purchase decisions.